dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Niklas :: But we achived our goal, right?
 To have a two-way communication channel between business and all the way down to the code.

-Edmond :: The question still stays: What do you write down?
+Edmond :: The question still remains: What do you write down?
 What do you put inside those files as code?
 We need a feedback loop which keeps us on track, to helps us to avoid swaying away from our business domain, while we are happily busy building our Lego towers.
 Without a feedback loop that proves the focus of the code is on business and more importantly proves it's correctness - according to the expected behavior - you are just coding the same way that you cook!

 Niklas :: I do not cook that way.
 But I understand what you mean.
 So, please elaborate.

 Edmond :: We need some sort of planned programming.
 First, we devise a plan for the behavior that we expect from a code - most of the time from a business point of view.
 Obviously, our plans won’t work at first.
 Then we write just enough code to make those plans work.
 And then we stop right there.
 Because any code written beyond that line is unplanned code.
-And nobody in hers/his right mind would place unplanned code into production - there is absolutely nothing in this world that justifies that.
+And nobody in her/his right mind would place unplanned code into production - there is absolutely nothing in this world that justifies that.

 Niklas :: Sounds pragmatic.
 It's almost common sense.
 How exactly do we plan for what we expect our code to provide?